-Twenty MESA students (10 from City College and Southwestern College, each) attended a 1-week Research Academy at San Diego State University (SDSU) in July 2012.
-The Academy was designed as a "trainer the trainer academy for understanding 'what is research?'"
+Twenty-five MESA students (10 from City College and Southwestern College each and 5 from SDSU) attend a 1-week Research Academy at San Diego State University (SDSU) in the summery.
+The Academy is designed as a "trainer the trainer academy for understanding 'what is research?'"
 The Academy was designed and implemented by 3 SDSU graduate research students.
-The Academy schedule included:
+The Academy schedule includes:

 - Monday: Training on the research process and how to give a research presentation, including information on research opportunities at SDSU, UCSD and USD

-- Tuesday - Thursday: Students, assigned in teams of 4 (2 from City College and Southwestern College, each), conducted an "investigative shadow" of ongoing research projects at SDSU or UCSD
+- Tuesday - Thursday: Students, assigned in teams of 5 (2 from City College and Southwestern College each and 1 from SDSU), conduct an "investigative shadow" of ongoing research projects at SDSU or UCSD

-- Friday: Each research team presented a 1-hour presentation on their assigned research project.
-The students evaluated each other using a presentation rubric.
+- Friday: Each research team present a 1-hour presentation on their assigned research project.
+The students also evaluat each other using a presentation rubric.

-Beyond the Research Academy, each of the teams (in pairs) is responsible for presenting their research experience at City College and Southwestern College.
+Beyond the Research Academy, each of the teams (in pairs) is responsible for presenting their research experience at City College, Southwestern College and SDSU.
 In addition, each research presentation will be given to MESA pre-college programs in San Diego and Imperial County.
-A total of 20 presentations will be conducted in Fall 2012.

 This project is led by the San Diego MESA Alliance (San Diego City College, Southwestern College & SDSU), with funding provided by the California Space Grant Consortium – a NASA sponsored program.